 When the air-fuel ratio is incorrect, your car burns more fuel than necessary, leading to poor fuel economy.
 This means you’ll find yourself stopping for fuel more often than usual.

-Furthermore, this issue typically occurs when the MAF sensor isn’t reading the airflow properly.
-The engine compensates it by using more fuel, which affects your wallet and the environment.
-This can also cause more wear and tear on your engine so you should always be mindful of it.
+This is one of the bad MAF sensor symptoms because it typically occurs when the MAF sensor isn’t reading the airflow properly.
+The engine compensates for it by using more fuel, which affects your wallet and the environment.
+This can also cause more wear and tear on your engine, so you should always be mindful of it.

 Engine stalling can happen when you’re idling or even while driving.
-This occurs when the engine doesn’t receive the correct air-fuel mix, often due to a faulty MAF sensor.
+This occurs when the engine doesn’t receive the correct air-fuel mix, often due to a faulty Mass Air Flow (MAF) sensor.

 However, this can be frustrating and potentially dangerous, especially when you’re at a stoplight or in heavy traffic.
 If the issue isn’t addressed, it can lead to more frequent stalling, affecting your driving experience and safety.

-Another common symptom of a bad MAF sensor is hesitation when you try to accelerate.
+Another one of the bad MAF sensor symptoms is hesitation when you try to accelerate.
 You press the pedal, but the car lags or jumps forward unpredictably.

 This happens because the sensor isn’t sending accurate airflow data, which throws off the fuel delivery.
 Your engine doesn’t respond smoothly, and it feels like it’s struggling to catch up.
 Over time, this makes everyday driving feel rough and unreliable.